 that gave him pause and me peace enough

-for surrendering to embracing even the body’s hungers for itself
+of even my body’s instinctual hungers for itself

 where starving for a full inhalation

 that must first empty of fear